andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 1. Unzip files from MSLab zip folder into D:\MSLAB (volume from MSLAB VHDX where you have enough space here ~5TB)
 ![Initial MSLAB folder](images/MSLAB-folder-initial.png)
 2. Replace content of LabConfig.ps1 with the following:
+> Don't forget to add Admin and Password, we deliberately empty here for security purposes.
 ```powershell
 $LabConfig=@{
     DomainAdminName='';